-The amount of mercury which is needed for the low pressure discharge itself is very low, typically below 0,1 mg per lamp.
-But there are many processes within the burner, which make a large part of the mercury unavailable for the discharge over lifetime.
-This is called mercury consumption.
-The mercury consumption is much higher than the mercury amount needed for the discharge, viz. in the order of a milligram.
-This is the reason why more mercury has to be dosed to make sure the intended lifetime is not shortened due to too little available mercury.
-Therefore a balance has to be found between mercury needed over lifetime, mercury variance per dosing unit but also the measurement accuracy when estimating the amount of mercury in a lamp for market surveillance.
+The amount of mercury which is needed for the low pressure discharge process is very low, significantly below 0.1 mg per lamp.
+But there are many processes within the burner, potentially more than 100 have been identified, which make a part of the mercury unavailable for the discharge over lifetime.
+This is called mercury consumption and is the reason why more mercury has to be dosed, so that the intended lifetime is shortened due to low available mercury.
+Therefore a balance has to be found taking into account mercury needed over lifetime, mercury variance per dosing unit but also the measurement failure when estimating the amount of mercury in a lamp for market surveillance.